Submissions

 • INTRODUCTION

 The introduction should provide a clear and balanced, concise but sufficiently informative review of selected recent literature relevant to the manuscript topic, a description of the problem addressed in the manuscript and its significance, and controversial and divergent hypotheses if any.
-State what the contribution is intended to be, and conclude with the goal of the paper and whether that goal has been achieved.
+State the contribution, and conclude with the goal and whether it has been achieved.

 Note that references are numbered in the order in which they appear and are identified by a number or numbers in square brackets: [1], [2,3], [4-6].